igor725/cserver/README.md

 # cserver
-Another Minecraft Classic server written in C. Very buggy and dirty, but it may be useful for someone.
+Another Minecraft Classic server written in C. Not well written, but it may be useful for someone.
+The server MAY have many security holes.
+Use carefully!

+## Features
+* Classic Protocol Extension
+* Multiplatform (Windows/Linux)
+* Multithreaded clients processing
+* Up to 256 worlds can be loaded
+* Plugins support
+* WebSocket client support
+* RCON server (Implemented in base plugin)
+* Own world generator (Written by [scaled](https://github.com/scaledteam) for [LuaClassic](https://github.com/igor725/LuaClassic), later ported to C by me)
+* Heartbeat support
+* Easy configurable

 ## Dependencies